Key Takeaways

 Have you ever stopped to think about what happens to all the words you type?
 Where do they go?
 Who sees them?
 These are questions worth asking, especially when we're talking about AI keyboards.

-AI keyboards collect data—there's no way around it.
-They need to analyze what you type to improve their predictions and personalize your experience.
-This means your typing patterns, word choices, and sometimes even the content itself gets processed by the AI system.
+Historically, AI keyboards needed to collect data to function—analyzing what you type to improve predictions and personalize your experience.
+This meant your typing patterns, word choices, and sometimes content got processed by AI systems, often in the cloud.
 Traditional keyboards?
-They're more like a dumb pipe—they just pass along your keystrokes without "remembering" anything.
+They're more like a dumb pipe—just passing along keystrokes without "remembering" anything.

 Battery Life and Performance Impact